aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

 ## Test Categories

+!!! note
-!!!
-Note: New tests are marked with the (New) string.
+    New tests are marked with the (New) string.

 - AvdTestHardware (Ansible tags: `hardware`, `platform_information`)
   - VerifyEnvironmentPower: Validate environment power supplies status.